 | Investment options | Limited to plan menu | Wide (stocks, ETFs, bonds, funds) |

-| Tax options | Traditional or Roth | Traditional or Roth |
+| Tax options | Traditional; Roth if offered by the plan | Traditional or Roth |

-| RMDs | Required at 73 | Traditional: yes / Roth IRA: no |
+| Lifetime RMDs for the owner | Traditional: generally yes / designated Roth 401(k): no | Traditional: generally yes / Roth IRA: no |

 | Loan option | Sometimes available | Not available |

-The Employer Match: Why the 401(k) Usually Comes First
+The Employer Match: Why It Can Matter

 Example: